orieasterly/portfolio/README.md

 <details>
   <summary><strong>Tools Used:</strong></summary>

-  - Microsoft Power Query and Power Pivot for data processing and analysis.
-  - Microsoft Power BI for interactive data visualization and dashboard creation.
+  - Microsoft Power Query and Power Pivot for data processing, analysis and interactive data visualization and dashboard creation.

 </details>

 <details>
   <summary><strong>Outcome:</strong></summary>

-  The innovative Labor Dashboard provided the manufacturing company with a continuous and dynamic overview of labor efficiency and cost performance.
+  The innovative Labor Dashboard provided the company with a timeline-based, dynamic overview of labor efficiency and cost performance.
 Stakeholders could make informed decisions based on the insights gained, leading to ongoing improvements in productivity and cost-effectiveness.

 </details>